mchalupa/dg/doc/llvm-slicer.md

 }
 ```

-The same way you can say that the slicing criteria are calls to `check2`, in which case the slice would be just:
+The same way you can specify the slicing criteria are calls to `check2`, in which case the slice would be just:
 ```C
 7. check2();
 ```